Gravitational waves from strong first order phase transitions: Simulation setup

 again with leapfrog and a 7-point Laplacian stencil.
 The gravitational wave modes are recovered from projections of the Fourier transforms $\tilde{u}_{ij}(\bk,t)$ with the transverse-traceless projector, $\tilde{h}_{ij} = \Lambda_{ij, kl} \tilde{u}_{kl}$.

-Our simulation grid has spacing $\delta x = 1.0 T_c^{-1}$, with timesteps of size $\delta t = 0.2 T_c^{-1}$, a choice which in past works \cite{Cutting:2019zws} demonstrated reasonable energy conservation (see Appendix \ref{ap:Econs}), captured the dynamical features of bubble collision and was sufficient to accurately describe the gravitational wave power spectra.
+Our simulation grid has spacing $\delta x = 1.0 T_c^{-1}$, with timesteps of size $\delta t = 0.2 T_c^{-1}$.
+In previous works (e.g. \cite{Cutting:2019zws}) these choices demonstrated reasonable energy conservation (see Appendix \ref{ap:Econs}) while capturing the dynamical features of bubble collision and the variation of gravitational wave energy density.
+In particular, this choice was seen to be sufficient to accurately describe the gravitational wave power spectra for our chosen values of $v_w$ and $\alpha_n$.

 The phase transition is initiated by creating 64 Gaussian bumps in $\phi$ whose centre is in the broken phase $\phi_b = 2.0 T_c$ at random positions on the simulation grid, while avoiding overlaps.
 This results in a mean bubble spacing of $R_* = 1024$.
-These bumps are large enough that they are guaranteed to expand, and during their evolution they relax towards the a self-similar velocity and enthalpy profile (see Appendix \ref{ap:profile}).
+These bumps are large enough that they are guaranteed to expand, and during their evolution they relax towards a self-similar velocity and enthalpy profile (see Appendix \ref{ap:profile}).
 The fluid, initially at rest, is driven by the pressure of expanding scalar field bubbles to form outward-moving fluid shells.

 For consistency with previous works, we will use the same scalar field potential parameters, the same number of effective relativistic degrees degrees of freedom $g_*$ and gravitational constant $G$.
-These are summarised in Table \ref{table000}.
+These are summarised in Table~\ref{tab:parameters}.

 In order to continue where Ref.~\cite{Cutting:2019zws} left off, we select two test cases, the strongest transitions studied in that paper, one proceeding by deflagrations and the other by detonations.
 The deflagration arises from $\aln=0.5$ and $\vw=0.44$, and the detonation from $\aln=0.67$ and $\vw=0.92$.
-The choices of nucleation temperature $\Tn$ and coupling $\eta$ that lead to such $(\aln, \vw)$ values are summarised in Table \ref{table00}.
+The choices of nucleation temperature $\Tn$ and coupling $\eta$ that lead to such $(\aln, \vw)$ values are summarised in Table~\ref{tab:scenarios}.

-We now list the main observables, which consist of volume-average quantities, power spectra, and unequal-time correlators.
+We now list the main observables, which consist of volume-averaged quantities, power spectra, and unequal-time correlators.